 Area treated (by planned burning or non-burn fuel treatment)

 The area treated is the area (in hectares) of land on which a fuel management treatment has been successfully undertaken to achieve a pre-defined fuel treatment objective.
 Planned burning makes up most of the fuel management across the year.

 An example treatment is:

 - treatment type: planned burning

-- treatment objective: to reduce overall fuel hazard to below a moderate level over at least 70% of the planned area
+- treatment objective: to reduce overall fuel hazard to below a moderate level over at least 70 per cent of the planned area

-- outcome: planned burning resulted in 80% of the planned area having an overall fuel hazard below a moderate level.
+- outcome: planned burning resulted in 80 per cent of the planned area having an overall fuel hazard below a moderate level.
 The fuel treatment objective was achieved in full: both the fuel hazard and area outcomes were achieved.
-The treated area is therefore 100 ha, equal to the planned area.
+The treated area is therefore 100 hectares, equal to the planned area.

 Each planned burn must have an approved burn plan, the requirements of which are specified in the Code of Practice for Bushfire Management on Public Land 2012.
 A plan includes a land management and treatment objective, the area of the burn, the type of fire management zone, how we will minimise impacts on particular values and how we will monitor and report the outcome of the burn.

 The burn window is the suitable alignment of appropriate fuel moisture and weather conditions (both in the lead up to and the days following the burn ignition).
 Appropriate fuel moisture conditions must align with suitable weather conditions before we can do planned burning safely and effectively.
 Weather is a key determinant of when and how much planned burning can occur.